mps9506/quarto-cv/README.md

 # Quarto-cv Format

-This is a work in progress.
-It should work, but install and use at your own risk! :)

 A Quarto template for generating a CV in pdf format.
 The template is based entirely on [Steven Miller's R Markdown templates](https://github.com/svmiller/stevetemplates).